qojulia/QuantumCumulants.jl/docs/src/correlation.md

 ```
 Finally, lets check our numerical solution against the analytic one obtained above:
 ```@example correlation
+using Test # hide
 g_analytic(τ) = @. sol.u[end] * exp((im*p0[1]-0.5p0[2])*τ)
-isapprox(sol_c.u, g_analytic(sol_c.t), rtol=1e-4)
+@test isapprox(sol_c.u, g_analytic(sol_c.t), rtol=1e-4)
 ```

 Note, that this was a very simple case.
-Usually the system of equations describing the correlation function is much more complex and depend on multiple other correlation functions.
+Usually the system of equations describing the correlation function is much more complex and depends on multiple other correlation functions (see for example [Spectrum of a single atom laser](@ref)).

 ## Spectrum